To be eligible to become a Canadian citizen, you must meet all conditions, including:

-Canada has two official languages—English and French.
-To become a citizen, you must show that you have adequate knowledge of one of these languages.
-In general, this means you can:
+Canada has two official languages: English and French.
+To become a citizen, you must show that you can speak and listen in one of these languages.
+This means you can:

-- take part in short, everyday conversations about common topics;
+- take part in short, everyday conversations about common topics

-- understand simple instructions, questions and directions;
+- understand simple instructions, questions and directions

 How well you know Canada

 - rights, responsibilities and privileges of citizenship, such as voting in elections and obeying the law

-Read more about Situations that may prevent you from becoming a Canadian citizen.
+Read more about situations that may prevent you from becoming a Canadian citizen.

 Top questions about Canadian citizenship